No one likes jargon!

 The above functions have a high interdependency.
 For example, Production planning needs information from inventory and sales orders.
 The Enterprise software automates all the operations within the Manufacturing organisation.
 You can manage your Inventory, Production, Dispatch, and other functions within one software.

 ERP (Enterprise Resource Planning) is one of the most common Enterprise software.
 ERP has its roots in the Manufacturing industry.
 But, modern ERP supports various industry verticals (e.g. Professional Services, Retail).
 ERP is a collection of integrated modules (e.g. Production, Finance, Supply Chain).
 Based on your business and industry, the ERP vendor implements relevant modules.

 We use Customer Relationship Management (CRM) software to manage enterprise-wide end-to-end sales operations.
 We use Human Capital Management (HCM) to manage all Human Resource management processes.

 In summary, this software has an enterprise-wide reach.
 They are built to meet end-to-end business needs.

 The purpose of System software is to run your computer systems.
 We also call them an Operating system.
 You need an Operating system to run all computer devices—for example:

 - Microsoft Windows 365 for PC

 - Android OS for Android phones

 - iOS for Apple phones

-You need specific Operating system for Servers, Smartwatches, Mobile phones, Tablets and Computers.
+You need a specific Operating system for Servers, Smartwatches, Mobile phones, Tablets and Computers.
 It is the first software that you need before you can use any other application on your device.
-It manages the resources of your device to give you most from the hardware.
+It manages the resources of your device to give you the most from the hardware.